-As of December 31, 2018, the Company funds certain operations, exploration and administrative expenses in Colombia on a cash call basis using US dollar currency and Colombian Peso.
+As of December 31, 2019, the Company funds certain operations, exploration and administrative expenses in Colombia on a cash call basis using US dollar currency and Colombian Peso.
 The Company maintains US dollar bank accounts in Canada, Colombia, Panama and the United States.
-The Company maintains two Colombian Peso bank accounts in Colombia.
-The Company is subject to gains and losses from fluctuations in the Canadian dollar, Colombian Peso and US dollar.
+The Company maintains one Colombian Peso bank account in Colombia.
+Sintana is subject to gains and losses from fluctuations in the Canadian dollar, Colombian Peso and US dollar.
 The Company does not use currency derivative instruments to manage its exposure to foreign currency fluctuations.